kuvasz-io/kuvasz-streamer/README.md

 Kuvasz-streamer was benchmarked at 10K tps with less than 1 second latency.
 It uses the Postgres COPY protocol to perform the initial sync and the logical replication protocol later.
 It opens multiple connections to the destination database and batches updates into separate transactions.

+### Batteries included

+Kuvasz-streamer manages publications and replication slots on source databases, adding and deleting configured tables from the publication automatically.
+It also performs a full sync whenever a new table is added.

 ### Flexible

 Multiple table propagation models are supported: clone, history and append-only.